 Market prices fluctuate due to a range of factors specific to the individual investments or factors affecting the market in general.
 The Investment Manager's stock selection process is core to the management of price risk.
 The Investment Manager adopts a "bottom up" stock selection approach and is an "active manager".
-The Investment Manager seeks a broad range of Asian Region ex Japan investments whose businesses and growth prospects, it believes, are being undervalued by the market.
-Accordingly, the investment holdings in the Company may vary considerably from the make-up of the MSCI All Country Asia ex Japan Net index on the basis that the Investment Manager remains index agnostic.
+The Investment Manager seeks a broad range of investments whose businesses and growth prospects, it believes, are being undervalued by the market.
+Accordingly, the investment holdings in the Company may vary considerably from the make-up of the MSCI All Country World Net index on the basis that the Investment Manager remains index agnostic.
 The Company may hold long and short positions.